GoogleChrome/web.dev/content/reliable/http-cache/codelab-http-cache.md

 title: Configuring HTTP caching behavior
 author: jeffy
 page_type: glitch
 glitch: equinox-tower
 ---

-This codelab will show you how to change the HTTP caching headers returned by a Node.js-based web server, running the [Express](https://expressjs.com/) serving framework.
+This codelab shows you how to change the HTTP caching headers returned by a Node.js-based web server, running the [Express](https://expressjs.com/) serving framework.
 It will also show how to confirm that the caching behavior you expect is actually being applied, using the Network panel in Chrome's DevTools.